 Abstract

 Spring phenology plays a significant role in temperate forest ecosystems by signaling the end of winter dormancy and the start of the growing season.
 The timing of dormancy release means balancing the benefit of early photosynthesis with the risk of damage to sensitive newly forming tissues to late spring freezing temperatures.
 However, the thermal tolerance of native North American trees is chronically understudied, particularly in the face of changing winter and spring temperatures.
 We conducted phenological observations and freeze tolerance assessments over two springs to determine the thermal safety margins for three foundational species of hardwood trees common to eastern North America: Acer saccharum, Fagus grandifolia, and Liriodendron tulipifera.
 Using historical temperature records spanning from 1980 to 2023, we show that late winter and spring at our study site has a gradual warming trend, fewer freezing days, and an advancement of the last freeze date.
 However, cold temperature extremes have not changed despite overall warming during this period.
 All three species displayed phenological advancement in an abnormally warm spring (2023) compared to an historically average year (2022).
 Despite strong differences in phenology, we show that all three species exhibit significant thermal safety margins compared to the spring temperatures during the respective study years in addition to historic low temperatures.
 The findings underscore the nuanced relationship between phenology and freezing tolerance, suggesting low risk of damage from short-term spring freezing events despite advanced phenology.
 Introduction

+Change text to reflect point from reviewer 1: The authors might consider a slightly different framing where, regardless of climate change projections, frost risk to and tolerance of temperate trees is an important topic.
+This might mean just briefly mentioning climate change and how risks may increase or stay constant into the future.

+We will need to strike a balance of providing some background on controls of spring phenology while not going into too much detail.
+We should include text that explains that winter temperature impacts on spring phenology timing are complicated BUT what we are doing here is trying to show 1)how LT50 varies across species and from year to year and 2) how close these LT50s get to true cold temperatures in two very different spring temperature years.

 Spring phenological timing is an important part of the temperate forest ecosystem, signaling the exit from winter into the start of the growing season.
-The timing of bud break in trees is a balancing act between maximizing carbon gains by starting photosynthesis while minimizing the risk of exposing newly formed tissues to late spring freezing temperatures (Lenz et al. 2016, Geng et al. 2020).
+The timing of bud break in temperate forest trees is a balancing act between maximizing carbon gains by starting photosynthesis while minimizing the risk of exposing newly formed tissues to late spring freezing temperatures (Lenz et al. 2016, Geng et al. 2020).
 Initiating leaf-out early can lead to an extended growing season and reduced competition for sunlight before canopy closure.
 However, early phenology comes at a risk of late spring freeze damage (Sakai and Larcher 1987, Augspurger 2013) due to photosynthetically active tissues being sensitive to sub-zero temperatures (Vitra et al. 2017).